 Course Description: The course is a comprehensive study of the eye and visual system.
 We will examine neuroanatomical, electrophysiological, developmental and evolutionary aspects of vision.
 The course is a combination of didactic lecture and problem-based learning.
 Course source material is largely from the original scientific literature.
 It is particularly appropriate for graduate students intending to conduct original research in the visual system.

-Prerequisites: N623 strongly encouraged.
+Prerequisites: N601 Neuroscience is strongly

 N617 Methods of Neuroscience Research